alexa/alexa-skills-kit-sdk-for-python/samples/GetDeviceAddress/README.rst

 "Author from scratch" option, and select Python 2.7 or Python 3.6 runtime.

-To prepare the skill for upload to AWS Lambda, create a zip file that contains `device_address_api.py <device_address_api.py>`_, the SDK and it's dependencies.
+To prepare the skill for upload to AWS Lambda, create a zip file that contains `lambda_function.py <lambda/py/lambda_function.py>`_, the SDK and it's dependencies.
 Make sure to compress all files directly, **NOT** the project folder.
 You can check the AWS Lambda docs to get more information on
 `creating a deployment package <https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html>`_.

-Once you’ve created your AWS Lambda function and configured "Alexa Skills Kit" as a trigger, upload the ZIP file produced in the previous step and set the handler to the fully qualified class name of your handler function.
-In this example, it would be ``device_address_api.handler``.
+Once you’ve created your AWS Lambda function and configured "Alexa Skills Kit" as a trigger, upload the ZIP file produced in the previous step.
 Finally, copy the ARN for your AWS Lambda function because you’ll need it when configuring your skill in the Amazon Developer console.